Rent safe and private dog parks hosted by locals

 How to Socialize Your Reactive Dog thumbnail

-Let’s dive into socialization specifics for dogs who display reactive behaviors like barking, growling, and lunging at specific triggers!
+Let’s dive into socialization specifics for dogs who display reactive behaviors like barking, growling, and lunging at specific triggers.
+(You can read more about training through leash reactivity itself in this blog.)
+We cover:

 What does “reactive” mean?